localhost9001/Bags/README.md

 | macOS | `~/Library/Application Support/bags/bags_data.json` |
 | Linux | `~/.config/bags/bags_data.json` |

 Backups are saved to the `backups/` subfolder.
-Up to 20 backups are retained automatically.
+Up to 20 backups are retained automatically, with older ones pruned on each new backup.
+You can review backups and delete individual snapshots from **Settings → Data**.
 Data persists across app updates — updates only replace the executable, never your journal.

 Your trade records (trades, accounts, strategies, notes, screenshots) are **never** sent over the network by Bags.
 They live only in the JSON file above.
 The only network traffic Bags generates is the auto-updater, which fetches `version.json` from the public GitHub repo and downloads new releases when available.